Message-Passing Algorithms: Reparameterizations and Splittings: Lower Bounds and Optimality

-We now address the following question: given a factorization of the objective function $f$, is it always possible to choose the vector $c$ in order to guarantee that any unique estimate produced from min-consistent and admissible beliefs minimizes the objective function?
+We now address the following question: given a factorization of the objective function $f$, does there exist a choice of the vector $c$ which guarantees that any estimate obtained from locally decodable beliefs minimizes the objective function?
 The answer to this question is yes, and we will provide a simple condition on the vector $c$ that will ensure this.
-Again, suppose $b$ is a vector of admissible beliefs for the function $f$.
-We can lower bound $f$ as